It’s easy to answer the question of what length pool vacuum hose is best for your pool when vacuuming.

 Fixed Length Pool Vacuum Hoses

-These come in various standard pool hose size from 18 feet (the shortest I think I have seen) all the way up to 100 feet.
+These come in various standard pool hose sizes, from 18 feet (the shortest I think I have seen) to 100 feet.
 They are the most commonly used type of vacuum hose.

-You just need to work out the minimum length hose you need (see the above section) and buy the one that is that length or a bit longer if none are the actual size you need are available.
+You just need to work out the minimum length of hose you need (see the above section) and buy the one that is that length or a bit longer if none of the actual sizes you need are available.

 One of the most popular vacuum hoses is the Poolmaster series.
-They come in lengths from 30 feet up to 50 feet in increments of 5 feet.
+It comes in increments of 5 feet and lengths from 30 feet to 50 feet.

 They are available in various pool vacuum hose sizes on Amazon – Poolmaster 33430 Heavy Duty In-Ground Pool Vacuum Hose With Swivel Cuff